uc-cdis/gen3-helm/docs/local-observability.md

 kubectl port-forward -n monitoring svc/alloy 12345:12345  # Alloy UI, at /alloy
 ```

-In Grafana, Explore against the Prometheus datasource for metrics, the Tempo datasource for
+In Grafana, Explore against the Prometheus datasource for metrics, the Pyroscope datasource for
+profiles, the Tempo datasource for
 traces, and the Loki datasource for logs.
 Traces are searchable by `service.name`; logs are
 selected by `service_name`, for example `{service_name="gen3_embeddings"}`.